piisa/pii-transform/README.md

  * `pii-transform` loads a source document & a collection of already-detected PII, and produces a transformed document following the required policies.
  * `pii-process` is a full end-to-end script:
-    - load a document, from among the formats supported by `pii-preprocess`
+    - loads a document, from among the formats supported by `pii-preprocess`
 	- detects PII instances, according to `pii-extract` and its installed plugins
     - transforms the detected PII instances (according to the indicated policy) and writes out the transformed documennt
- * [`pii-process-jsonl`] is also a full end-to-end script; this one reads JSONL files and processes each line as a separate text buffer (possibly in different languages), producing a transformed JSONL document
+ * [`pii-process-jsonl`] is also a full end-to-end script; this one reads `[JSONL] files and processes each line as a separate text buffer (possibly in different languages), producing a transformed JSONL document

+## end-to-end installation

 Note that `pii-process` & `pii-process-jsonl` will need additional packages to be installed:
- * `pii-preprocess` (only for `pii-process`)
+ * `pii-preprocess` (only when using `pii-process`)
- * `pii-extract-base`, together with any available detection plugins, e.g.
+ * `pii-extract-base`, together with any desired detection plugins, e.g.
+   `pii-extract-plg-regex`, `pii-extract-plg-transformers`,
-   `pii-extract-plg-regex` and/or `pii-extract-plg-presidio`
+   and/or `pii-extract-plg-presidio`
+ * `pii-decide`

+This installation can be performed explicitly, choosing the packages & plugins to install.
+There is also an automatic dependency installation, which installs a default set of packages, by adding the `[e2e]` qualifier upon installation of this package, i.e.:

+          pip install pii-transform[e2e]

+... and this will install `pii_preprocess`, `pii-extract-base`, `pii-extract-plg-regex`, `pii-extract-plg-transformers` and `pii-decide`

+Note that you will also need to install Pytorch, so that the models used by the `pii-extract-plg-transformers` package can run.
+See the [transformers plugin documentation] for more information,

 ## API